-Michael Nauck MDHead of Clinical Research, Diabetes Center Bochum-Hattingen, St. Josef Hospital, Ruhr-University Bochum, Bochum, Germany
+Michael A. Nauck MDHead of Clinical Trials, Diabetes, Katholisches Klinikum gGmbH, St. Josef Hospital Bochum, Ruhr-University Bochum, Bochum, Germany

 Michael Nauck is Head of Clinical Research at the Diabetes Division of St. Josef-Hospital (Ruhr-University Bochum) in Bochum, Germany.
 He teaches at Georg-August University, Göttingen, and Ruhr-University, Bochum, both in Germany.

 Professor Nauck has a particular research interest in the role of gastrointestinal peptide hormones (incretins: glucose-dependent insulinotropic polypeptide, GIP, and glucagon-like peptide-1, GLP-1) in the physiological regulation of metabolism and in the pathophysiology of type 2 diabetes.
 He has contributed pivotal studies proving a therapeutic potential of GLP-1 in type 2 diabetes.
 He has contributed to the development of incretin-based glucose-lowering medications such as GLP-1 receptor agonists and inhibitors of dipeptidyl peptidase-4.
 Additional areas of interest include spontaneous hypoglycaemia (insulinomas), pancreas transplantation, cardiovascular complications of type 2 diabetes, and the modification of cardiovascular risk in type 2-diabetic patients with glucose-lowering pharmacotherapy.
 His scientific contributions have been honoured with several awards, including the Ferdinand-Bertram Award (1993), the Werner-Creutzfeldt Award (2007) and the Paul Langerhans Medal (2012) of the German Diabetes Association.